Nymphaeum (Olympia): Development of the water problem at Olympia

 The Nymphaeum and its entire water supply system are historical developments of Roman Olympia; that is, of the imperial period during which the Romans took a deep interest in the Olympic Games, contributing funds to Olympia, helping to manage the site, competing in its games, and contributing to the new Greco-Roman culture.
-The floruit of this phase was the 2nd century.
-The Romans had dominated at Olympia since the late Roman Republic, but with varying policy toward, and varying treatment of it, until, in the time of the "good emperors," they came down solidly in its favor and made some solid contributions.
+This phase flourished in the 2nd century.
+The Romans had dominated at Olympia since the late Roman Republic, but with varying policy toward and varying treatment of it, until, in the time of the "good emperors," they came down solidly in its favor and made many contributions.

-A closer connection of Olympia to the Romans began when Elis joined the Achaean League after the Second Macedonian War (200-196 BC), during which the League had been an ally of Rome against Macedon.
+A closer connection of Olympia to the Romans began when Elis joined the Achaean League after the Second Macedonian War (200–196 BC), during which the League had been an ally of Rome against Macedon.
 Rome won.
 In the subsequent Third Macedonian War (171–168 BC) the League chose the wrong side, leading to its punishment in the Achaean War (146 BC).
-Lucius Mummius Achaicus, Roman commander, sacked Corinth.
-The Senate subsequently dissolved the League and threw its members into the new province of Macedonia.
+Roman commander Lucius Mummius Achaicus sacked Corinth.
+The Senate subsequently dissolved the League and lumped its members into the new province of Macedonia.
 Olympia was disrespected as the symbol of a subjected enemy.
 Its moveable wealth was plundered and the statuary was shipped off to Rome.

 Finally defeating the last contenders of the long Roman civil war, Octavius Caesar implemented the plan he had made with his adopted father, Julius.
 The platform had two main planks.
 First, powerful men were to be suppressed so that they would trouble Rome no more with their bids for power.
 Second, peace and good government were to be cultivated assiduously (Pax Romana).
 A new province was created for Greece, Achaea.
 Changing their policy toward Olympia, the Romans began to invest heavily in its future.
-The price to the Greeks was that the Romans adopted the place, competing in its games, and being partners in its management.
+The price to the Greeks was that the Romans adopted the place, competing in its games and becoming partners in its management.

 All throughout the reigns of the Julio-Claudian dynasty and succeeding Flavian Dynasty; that is, the 1st century, Olympia attracted large numbers of contenders and spectators, becoming an international attraction.
 It expanded to accommodate the traffic.
-It had been much more condense.
-Now the stadium was pushed out, the palaistra was moved from the Echo Stoa to its current location, and so on.
+Among other changes, the stadium was pushed out and the palaistra was moved from the Echo Stoa to its current location.
 The water resources were not equal to the population.
 Both pump-up and gravity-flow facilities provided a minimum of drinkable water.
-By 1898 the excavators had found nine wells, which required lifting water out.
+By 1898 archaeologists had found nine wells, which required lifting water out.
 The lines must have been long.
-Each spectator would have to bring his own jug.
+Each spectator would have had to bring his own jug.